Dreta/jda-commands/README.md

     }

     @CommandPath("me")
-    public void me(Message message) {  // Can also be static if desired. message.getTextChannel().sendMessage(message.getMember().getAsMention() + ", pong!").queue();
+    public static void me(Message message) {  // Can also be static if desired. message.getTextChannel().sendMessage(message.getMember().getAsMention() + ", pong!").queue();
     }

     @CommandPath("you")
-    public void you(Message message, Member who) {
+    public static void you(Message message, Member who) {
         message.getTextChannel().sendMessage(who.getAsMention() + ", pong!").queue();
     }
 }
 ```

+The method must be always static - the command should NOT have anything that depends on their instance.

 After done creating the commands, I will need to `new` them.
 Keep in mind that `new`ing the commands must be done after `init`ing the API.